Leo-System/School-Tasks-Automation/README.md

 # __School-Tasks-Automation__

 This is a code that automate school homework.
-It is made using python and PyAutoGui and pyperclip.
+It is made using python, PyAutoGui and pyperclip.
 Note that it uses the setup of my computer to work (that is a Arch Linux with i3wm with no customization in the window layout), so have in mind that it is made to work in my computer.

 ## __About the code__

-This is a RPA project about automating school homework, it asks the user about how many themes he needs to search and it automate the process of going to a ia, making a initial prompt to direct the behavior of the ai and asking it to write a text about the themes.
+This is a RPA project about automating school homework, it asks the user about how many themes he needs to search and it automate the process of going to a ia, making a initial prompt to direct the behavior of it and asking it to write a text about the themes.

 > [!NOTE]
 > This code will make the ai write paragraphs and only paragraphs, so have this in mind when running the code.